gusaaaaa/SupernovaController/README.md

 5. ***Set Interrupt:***

-    Sets an interrupt on a GPIO pin.
+    Sets an interrupt on a GPIO pin configured as a digital input.
 For example, setting an interrupt on GPIO pin 5 for both rising and falling edges:

     ```python
     from BinhoSupernova.commands.definitions import GpioTriggerType